Magical objects in Harry Potter: Deathly Hallows

-The Deathly Hallows are three magical objects that are the focus of Harry Potter and the Deathly Hallows – the Elder Wand, the Resurrection Stone, and the Cloak of Invisibility.
-When owned by one person, they are said to give mastery over death.
-The objects are generally remembered only as part of a wizard's fairy tale called The Tale of the Three Brothers, and have become mythological over time, but a small number of wizards including Dumbledore still believe in their existence and seek them.
-According to J. K. Rowling, the story about how these objects came into existence is based upon Geoffrey Chaucer's The Pardoner's Tale.
+The Deathly Hallows are three magical objects that appear in Harry Potter and the Deathly Hallows.
+They are the Elder Wand, the Resurrection Stone, and the Cloak of Invisibility.
+According to wizarding legend, they can provide mastery over death if one person owns all three.
+The objects are generally remembered only as part of an in-universe fairy tale called "The Tale of the Three Brothers".
+According to J. K. Rowling, this fictional fairy tale is based on "The Pardoner's Tale" by Geoffrey Chaucer.